SALSANEWYORK CYBER-INTERVIEW:

 once you think you have learned a routine from Eddie Torres he slips the

 carpet from under your feet and redoes it.
-I have learned choreography from
+I have learned choreography

 others and it is a totally different experience.